 Following ordination in 2002, I moved to the outskirts of Houston to serve as Rabbi of Temple Beth Tikvah.
-During my two quick years there, I met and married my wife Rachel, a Baltimore native who had moved to Houston to work for the Hillel there (she is now the Assistant director at Goucher College Hillel).
+During my two quick years there, I met and married my wife Rachel, a Baltimore native who had moved to Houston to work for the Hillel there (she is now the Family Engagement Coordinator at the Center for Jewish Education in Baltimore).
 We then moved on to St. Louis where I served for seven years at the Rabbi of B’nai El Congregation.
 During this time, Rachel and I welcomed our sons Ari and Joshua into our lives.

 Outside of my love for what I do at Temple Isaiah, I am an avid sports fan, never forsaking my Wisconsin-based sports teams, but I have adopted the Orioles as my own as well.
-I enjoy participating in sports, playing both basketball and pickleball (ask me!) whenever I have the time.
-I am an active reader, especially biographies of American historical figures, having recently completed a project of reading a biography of every U.S. president from George Washington to George HW Bush.
-I live with my family in Pikesville, where our newest family member is a hyper dog named Shushan.
+I enjoy participating in sports, playing basketball and engaging in walking and light hiking whenever I have the time.
+I am an active reader, especially biographies of American historical figures, having completed a project of reading a biography of every U.S. president from George Washington to George HW Bush.
+I live with my family in Pikesville, along with our insane dog, Shushan.